from the series 11:02–Nagasaki / Beer Bottle After the Atomic Bomb Explosion, 1961, printed later

 - Japan as a culture has been forced to deal with lingering physical and psychological trauma from the atomic bomb.
 Discuss how this photography reveals the sometimes painful realities of our history.
 Can you relate this to a similar time in the history of the United States?

 - How does discussing a photograph such as this one, which addresses the after effect of war, allows others to understand the harsh realities of war?

-- Showing students the photograph will bring about tons of guesses about what the object is.
-Ask the students to use visual clues and slowly feed them information to keep them reworking their ideas (Develop).
-The ultimate connection will come when you give them the full disclosure of what they are looking at.
-Then the students can discuss the significance of the object they are looking at.
+Showing this photograph to your students will likely bring on a slew of guesses about what the object is.
+When discussing it together, ask students to use visual clues and slowly feed them information; this way, they can continually rework their ideas and interpretations.
+Most likely, the final connection will come when students learn the title of the artwork.
+Then, the students can grasp and discuss the significance of the object they’re looking at.

 Subject Matter Connection